ThinkInvis/RoR2-TILER2/ModMeta/README.md

 ## Issues/TODO

 - Items which players have but were disabled mid-run need a UI indicator for such.
-- Items past the 256th in the entire catalog cannot be disabled, and the disabled status will loop around within the first 256 instead.
+- Items past the 256th in the entire catalog cannot be disabled, and the disabled status will loop around within the second batch of 128 instead.
 This is a bug in RoR2 itself, which may be fixed soon (ETA v1.0.1.x).
 - If a client gets kicked by R2API mod mismatch, NetConfig will attempt kick them again (to no effect) due to timeout.
 - See the GitHub repo for more!